Alchemy is the art of combining alchemically active substances to make potions, oils and other consumables.

 |Poison||Poisons can take the form of an infusion or potion, and can be embedded in to food or drink like them, or can remain an overt poison (which is used like an infusion).

-If you get someone to take a poison and you are aware of its nature but they are not, the side effects of the poison apply to you, not them.
+If you get someone to use a poison and you are aware of its nature but they are not, the side effects of the poison apply to you, not them.

 To prepare an alchemical the alchemist decides their ingredients and which ingredient they want to manifest, then puts them together with at least one minute of appropriate roleplay.
 This will then produce an alchemical according to the alchemical principles.
 Basic ingredients can be bought from the task force stores for 2 ingredients per Ducatto, but any advanced ingredients need to be provided specially.
 If the effect that would manifest is outside of their skill range, they learn the rank of the effect that would have manifested but the alchemical is too unstable and fizzles away.
 If the chosen ingredient can’t manifest an effect with that recipe an inert alchemical will be produced.

-If an alchemist is making an alchemical they know, and it’s entirely within their skill level, they can make a batch of alchemicals at the same time and they do not require a ref.
+If an alchemist is making an alchemical they know, and it’s entirely within their skill level, they can make a batch of alchemicals at the same time and they do not require a ref if the alchemicals are used immediately.

 While only one alchemist is in charge of making the alchemical, others can participate.
 While they will make no difference to the alchemical made, when creating a new recipe having extra participants may give some extra insight into the ingredients used.
 How much information depends on how ambitious the recipe is, and how much is already known about the ingredients.
 Close observation of fallout is especially likely to yield insight; the alchemist can choose to deliberately introduce instability and cause fallout if they wish to take advantage of this.